eclipse-glsp/glsp-examples/README.md

     <img src="documentation/workflow-example-animated.gif" alt="drawing" width="400"/>

-### VSCode workspaces
+### VS Code workspaces

-To work with the source code and debug the examples in VS Code dedicated VSCode Workspace files for each example are provided.
+To work with the source code and debug the examples in VS Code dedicated VS Code Workspace files for each example are provided.
 These workspace include both the `glsp-client` and `glsp-server` sources and offer dedicated launch configurations for debugging purposes.

 To open a example workspace simply start a VS Code instance and use the `Open Workspace from File..` entry from the `File` menu.